Basketball Defense - Match-Up Press Defense

 "Run and Double"

-A "run and double" can also occur when the ball is being speed-dribbled at someone.
-Since we don't usually try to trap in the middle of the court, we will use this more along the sidelines.
+A "run and double" also occurs when the ball is being speed-dribbled at someone.
+Since we don't usually try to trap in the middle of the court, we use this more along the sidelines.
 As the ball is speed-dribbled up the sideline, our X1 defender comes up and "hits" O1, and X1 and X5 trap O1.
-Our X3 helpside defender will rotate over to intercept the next pass up the sideline, while our X2 helpside defender will sprint back to defend the paint (see the rotations below under "1-Up").
+Our X3 helpside defender rotates over to intercept the next pass up the sideline, while our X2 helpside defender sprints back to defend the paint (see the rotations below under "1-Up").

 There are a few situations where we may "run and double" in the open court...
 (1) the speed-dribbler stops the dribble and we stay in the trap, (2) when the ball-handler is not a great dribbler and folds under pressure, and (3) at times, we will "run and double" whenever their best player receives the ball, just to make him/her work harder and give up the ball.